-A.Uncontrollable factors: are the factors that interior designers have no say at it which is mostly related to external building materials that have a core impact on interior thermal comfort, orientation and openings.
+A. Uncontrollable factors: are the factors that interior designers have no say at it which is mostly related to external building materials that have a core impact on interior thermal comfort, orientation and openings.
 This point is the one most covered in papers published (Author 2024).
-B.Controllable factors from interior designers: on the contrary to point A, We can smartly and accurately select materials to try and make interior spaces cooler by selecting materials that retards hear transfer for instance.
-This point has almost little to no existence in papers published (Author 2024).
+B. Controllable factors from interior designers: On the contrary to point A; We can smartly and accurately select materials to try and make interior spaces cooler by selecting materials that retards audio transfer for instance.
+This point has almost little to no existence in published papers (the Author 2024).

 To further investigate if oak wood can really contribute in the heat intolerance symptoms by acting as a heat insulator to keep interior spaces cooler and if there are any other wood species (given the pros of wood usage previously mentioned) that the papers previously mentioned have not investigated or mentioned and can be of a good choice.
-It is important to know factors that actually impact material's performance in making space cooler which is no doubt related to material physical specifications (Conductivity, density and specific heat) as specified by scientists and incase of cooling effect it should be categorized as follow:
+It is important to know factors that actually.

-Physical specs for materials that controls cooling an interior space Lower thermal conductivity Materials that do not transfer heat well and as a result considered as good insulators.
+Physical species for materials that controls cooling an interior space Lower thermal conductivity Materials that do not transfer heat well and as a result considered as good insulators.
 High specific heat capacity Materials that can store a lot of heat without getting too hot.
 High porosity/Lower density The more porous the better heat insulator making high porous material has lower thermal conductivity.

-Figure (5) influential material specs in cooling (Source: Author, 2024)
+Figure (5) influential material specs in cooling (Source: The Author, 2024)

-The following table will arrange types of wood from the best to the least in each of the previously mentioned specs keeping in mind that the one factor that have the highest impact are the ones that fall in (the lower thermal conductivity category):
+The following table will arrange types of wood from the best to the least in each of the previously mentioned species keeping in mind that the one factor that have the highest impact are the ones that fall in (the lower thermal conductivity category):

-Table (3), list of wood species from the most to least of each category (Source, Author 2024)
+Table (3), list of wood species from the most to least of each category (Source, the Author 2024)

-Lower thermal conductivity High specific heat capacity High porosity/Lower density
+Lower thermal conductivity High specific heat High porosity/Lower

+capacity density

 Canadian poplar Oak Balsa

 Monterey cypress Beech Canadian poplar

 Black poplar Birch Monterey cypress

 Fir Maple Black poplar

 Aspen Ash Fir

 Bass wood Elm Aspen

 Cedar Hickory Basswood

 pine Walnut Cedar

 spruce Mahogany Pine

 hemlock Spruce

-Balsa hemlock
+Balsa ••••• hemlock

-In addition to the schedule above, it is worth mentioning that in regard to (thermal conductivity), there are other species that are slightly higher than the previously mentioned yet they are considered good heat insulators in order as follow: maple, birch, Ash, oak, Walnut and mahogany.
+In addition to the schedule above, it is worth mentioning that in regard to (thermal conductivity), there are other species that are slightly higher than the previously mentioned yet they are considered good heat insulators in order as follow : maple , birch, Ash, oak, Walnut and mahogany .
 By deeper investigating the schedule as well as gathered info.
 It can be concluded that wood species worth trying and deeper investigate when designing for hyperthyroid clients are (Author 2024):